 My research explores bilingualism, literacy, and educational policy, with a particular focus on race and monolingualism in U.S. K-12 contexts.
-The main goal of my work is to highlight educational practices and policies that privilege certain language practices over others, and to document how these “norms” limit educational opportunity–particularly for multilingual youth of color.
+The main goal of my work is to highlight educational practices and policies that privilege certain language practices over others, and to document how these “norms” limit educational opportunity–particularly for multilingual youth.
 I draw on this work to develop frameworks for research, teaching, and teacher education that disrupt deficit narratives around students’ language and literacy practices.

 Current Research Projects